microsoft/sql-spark-connector/samples/Databricks-AzureSQL/README.md

-The objective of this solution is to showcase a use case to demonstrate the integration between Azure Databricks and Azure SQL Managed Instance to deliver insights and data visualizations using a publicly available COVID-19 dataset.
-While Azure Databricks provides the distributed computing power to process and transform complex datasets, Azure SQL Managed Instance acts as a recipient of the transformed dataset and serves it to business users.
+The objective of this solution is to demonstrate the integration between Azure Databricks and Azure SQL Managed Instance to deliver insights and data visualizations using a publicly available [COVID-19 dataset](https://azure.microsoft.com/en-au/services/open-datasets/catalog/ecdc-covid-19-cases/).
+While Azure Databricks provides the distributed computing power to process and transform complex datasets, Azure SQL Managed Instance acts as a recipient of the batch scored predictions and transformed data to serve it to business users.
 In doing so, the solution uses a publicly available COVID-19 dataset and runs a machine learning model in Databricks to predict the fatalities which are then written into a datamart in Azure SQL Managed Instance for visualization and reporting.

 > Note: Gradient Boosting Trees (GBT) Regression model has been used in
 > the solution purely for demonstration purposes and by no means should